-Britta Tollefsrud, BA
+Britta Tollefsrud, MA PLMHP

-Britta Tollefsrud (she/her) is completing her internship at Kindred Psychology as a graduate student in the Counseling for Mental Health and Wellness program (MPCAC-Accredited) from New York University’s Steinhardt School of Culture, Education, and Human Development.
-Throughout her program, Britta has been trained to work with mental health difficulties and relationships through the lens of social justice.
+Britta completed her internship at Kindred Psychology when she was a graduate student in the Counseling for Mental Health and Wellness program (MPCAC-Accredited) at the Steinhardt School of Culture, Education, and Human Development at New York University (NYU).
+Throughout her graduate experiences at NYU and Kindred Psychology, Britta was trained to view mental health and relationship difficulties through the lens of social justice.

 As a therapist I operate from a holistic and collaborative approach, centering the client and their identities.
 My therapeutic orientation is integrative, drawing from central tenets within dialectical behavioral therapy, cognitive behavioral therapy, and humanistic family therapy while utilizing enriching tools and techniques from expressive arts therapies.
 As Virginia Satir said, “communication is to relationship what breathing is to life” and as a therapist I seek to enhance positive communication with self and others.
 My worldview is heavily influenced by the Buddhist philosophy of self-awareness, mindfulness, and a journey towards accepting impermanence.
-I also believe in the immense power of empowerment and see myself as a guide and a coach, supporting clients as they seek to navigate the current of life.
+I also believe in the immense influence of empowerment and see myself as a guide and a coach, supporting clients as they seek to navigate the current of life.